Juan Ángel Michelena: Military career

-Michelena did his studies in Europe, traveled to Spain to early age, and joined the Armada Española in the military port of Cadiz at age twelve.
-In 1788, Michelena finished his elementary studies, and was embarked on February 1, in the frigate "Cecilia", with he sailed towards Tangier, Cartagena, Constantinople and the coast of Syria.
-In 1789, Michelena returned to Cadiz, being promoted to Alferez on January 13 of that same year.
-He was as an assistant to Juan Joaquín Moreno (Captain the ship "San Lorenzo"), they making trips to Barcelona, Livorno and Naples.
-He also served to the orders of Félix Ignacio de Tejada, Captain General of the Spanish Navy.
+Michelena did his studies in Europe, traveled to Spain at an early age, and joined the Spanish Navy in the military port of Cadiz at age twelve.
+In 1788, he finished his elementary studies, and embarked on February 1 in the frigate Cecilia, in which he sailed towards Tangier, Cartagena, Constantinople and the coast of Syria.
+In 1789, he returned to Cadiz, promoted to alférez on January 13 of that same year.
+He served as an assistant to Juan Joaquín Moreno, captain of the ship San Lorenzo), making trips to Barcelona, Livorno and Naples with the squadron commanded by Félix Ignacio de Tejada, Captain General of the Spanish Navy.

-Back in Cadiz, Michelena served two months in the Corps of Dragons of the Armada Española.
-Later was promoted to Lieutenant, serving in the Havana, Puerto Rico and fought against John Jervis, in the Battle of San Vicente (conflict occurred on February 14, 1797, in Cape St. Vincent).
-In 1798, he served on the ship "San Pablo" (commanded by the Captain of the Navy Jose de Mazarredo y Salazar), in pursuit of the English squadrons that had blocked the port of Cadiz.
-Michelena had taking an active part in capture of the "Pitt" sloop of fourteen guns.
+Back in Cadiz, Michelena served two months in the Corps of Dragoons of the Spanish Navy.
+He later was promoted to lieutenant, and served in Havana and Puerto Rico.
+On February 14, 1797, he fought in the Battle of Cape St. Vincent, in which a Spanish fleet was defeated by a Royal Navy fleet under John Jervis.
+In 1798, he served on the ship San Pablo, commanded by Captain of the Navy Jose de Mazarredo y Salazar, in pursuit of the British squadrons blockading the port of Cadiz.
+He also took part in the capture of the 14-gun British sloop Pitt.

-In 1803 Michelena was to the control of the brig "Ligero", with which it captured a pirate ship that operated in the Mediterranean.
-Then went to La Coruña and crossed the Atlantic, to served as correspondent between the Antilles, Tierra Firme and Montevideo.
+In 1803 Michelena was to the control of the brig Ligero, with which it captured a pirate ship that operated in the Mediterranean.
+Then went to La Coruña and crossed the Atlantic, to serve as correspondent between the Antilles, Tierra Firme and Montevideo.

 He was Captain in 1805, when he came to Montevideo, serving to command of General Pascual Ruiz Huidobro.
-The following year he joined the campaign of Santiago de Liniers. to fight against the British invaders, as head of the sailors who fought on land, participating in the Combate del Retiro.
+The following year he joined the campaign of Santiago de Liniers. to fight against the British invasions of the River Plate, as head of the sailors who fought on land, participating in a battle at Retiro.
 Later he was one of the Captains who led and brought troops to and from the Banda Oriental.

-During the second English invasion, Michelena was commissioned to lead the schooner "Remedios", with which managed to put in flight two English brigs.
+During the second British invasion of the River Plate, Michelena was commissioned to lead the schooner Remedios, with which he managed to force two British brigs to withdraw in a minor naval engagement.

 In September 1807 the Viceroy Liniers, had appointed Michelena as governor in the Banda Oriental, event that causes great commotion in the Uruguayan community.
 Michelena finally traveled to Montevideo to take over government, after arrival was insulted and beaten in public by Francisco Javier de Elio.
 He remained during the following years in Montevideo, but did not support the ruling junta installed by Elio in that city in 1808.
 A year later, Elio was deposed by the new viceroy, Baltasar Hidalgo de Cisneros.